What's Your Ideal Fertility Weight?

 Underweight women also at risk

-So you knew that obesity was linked with infertility, but did you know that being too thin can also make it harder to conceive?
-Being underweight, or having very low percent of body fat, can be seriously risky for women trying to conceive.
+Now you know that obesity can be linked with infertility - but did you know that being too thin can also make it harder to conceive?
+Being underweight, or having a very low percent of body fat, can be seriously risky for women trying to conceive.

 Healthy fertility weight